rsspdc/checklists/checklists/rsspdc-specific-record.md

 		</ul>
 	</li>
 </ul>

 </details>

-## ✅Testing
+## ✅ Testing

 *How can you test your project so you can be confident it does what you think it does?*

 - [ ] Project has undergone suitable testing
 	- [ ] 🥉Bronze *(easy)*: Includes a minimal test data set necessary to demonstrate the basic functionality of the analysis
 	- [ ] 🥈Silver *(easy)*: Includes test datasets which cover a range of outcomes of the analysis
 	- [ ] 🥇Gold *(intermediate)*: You are using unit tests and an automated testing framework to check the correctness of core steps of your analysis
 	- [ ] 🏆Platinum *(hard)*: Have your analysis code written and tested on preliminary or simulated data in advance of recieving your principle dataset with a copy of your code from this time archived and referenced in a pre-registration or registered report.

 <details>
 <ul>
 	<li>